Caroline Cox, Baroness Cox: Christian Solidarity International and Worldwide

 Cox was active in Christian Solidarity International (CSI) before leading the breakaway Christian Solidarity Worldwide in 1997.
 She was president of the latter until 2006, when she was replaced by Jonathan Aitken, thereafter remaining as its patron.

 During the 1992–93 Armenia-Azerbaijan war, CSI broke Azerbaijan’s blockade of the contested Nagorno-Karabakh territory numerous times to deliver humanitarian aid and document acts of violence against the Christian Armenian inhabitants of Nagorno-Karabakh.
 CSI also partnered with the Andrei Sakharov foundation to send aid to refugees from Nagorno-Karabakh.
 Witnessing the war on the ground, CSI published a detailed account of the First Nagorno-Karabakh War titled Ethnic Cleansing in Progress: War in Nagorno Karabakh co-authored by Cox with John Eibner.
+Cox visited the Lachin corridor in 2023 and called the blockade of the corridor by Azerbaijan a modern day tragedy.

 CSI’s involvement with Sudan began in 1992, when two of CSI’s leaders, Cox and Eibner, traveled to southern Sudan at the invitation of local churches to observe the effects of civil war on the Christian populations there.
 CSI became especially involved in "redeeming" (buying and freeing) slaves in 1995.

 Between 1997 and 2000, Christian Solidarity Worldwide (CSW) directly intervened to buy the freedom of alleged slaves, and in a letter to The Independent on Sunday Cox claimed and redeemed 2,281 slaves on eight visits to Sudan.
 Both the veracity of this claim and the rationale of slave redemption have been questioned by others in humanitarian community.
 Cox repeated the figure in 2011, adding that she had spent £100,000 buying and freeing slaves, tactic most anti-slavery charities condemned, arguing that such purchases only perpetuate and encourage the trade.

 In 1995 she won the Wilberforce Award.
 She is also a patron of the Christian Institute.